-GEN bnf_build_units(GEN bnf) returns a minimal set of generators for the unit group.
+GEN bnf_build_units(GEN bnf) returns a minimal set of generators for the unit group in expanded form.
 The first element is a torsion unit, the others have infinite order.
+This expands units in compact form contained in a bnf from $\mathtt{bnfinit}(,1)$ and may be very expensive if the units are huge.